GateNLP/gateplugin-Format_Twitter/upgrade-plan.md

     - if it contains none of the above but has a `text` element then it's an old style tweet so we use it's `text` and `entities` to create the `TweetSegement` annotation
     - if it contains a `quoted_status` this is processed recursively

+- `TweetSegement` annotations should be separated by a blank line for visual clarity and the sentence splitter

 ## Serialization